BlueJotas/Kaggle-competition/README.md

 :hatched_chick:  Random Forest regression Algorithm

-- And our shinning star!
+- And our shinning star and last algorithm:

 :rocket:  The Gradient Boosting Algorithm!